divineforge/divineforge/content/about.md

 ## Who I Am

-I'm **William Weelau Cheong**, a software architect based in Malaysia, currently working at Maybank (one of Southeast Asia's largest banks).
+I'm **William Weelau Cheong**, a software architect based in Malaysia, currently working at a major financial institution.
 By day, I navigate enterprise IT bureaucracy.
 By night (and weekends), I'm building my way out of corporate constraints using AI-powered development.

 **DivineForge** is my escape vehicle—a platform for building digital products, documenting the journey, and sharing everything I learn along the way.